seaona/test-extension/README.md

 # Test Extension
-This is a simple extension that can be used for testing MetaMask connection using `metamask-inpage-provider` and `extension-port-stream`.
+This is a simple extension that can be used for testing the MetaMask provider using `@metamask/providers`.
-- `Main` branch is a Manifest V2 Chrome extension
-- `MV3` branch will be a Manifest V3 Chrome extension

 ![popup](./images/popup.png)

+## MV2 and MV3
+This repository provides 2 types of extension, that you can load using the different github branches:
+- `main` branch is a Manifest V2 Chrome extension and should be paired with a MetaMask MV2 version
+- `mv3` branch is a Manifest V3 Chrome extension and should be paired with a MetaMask MV3 version

+## Relevant Code

+- The `extension/src/main.js` file contains the necessary code for importing MetaMask providers.
+- This function is then called on `extension/src/App.js`.
+- On the file `manifest.json` the extension is defined either as an MV2 or an MV3 type.

 ## Setup
 1. Install MetaMask on Chrome